greenelab/deep-review/manuscript.md

 Data augmentation provides an effective strategy for working with small training sets.
 The practice is exemplified by a series of papers that analyze images from mammographies [@VFw1VXDP; @JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO; @5kfDbGhA].
-To expand the number and diversity of images, researchers constructed adversarial training examples [@Xxb4t3zO].
+To expand the number and diversity of images, researchers constructed adversarial [@Xxb4t3zO] or augmented [@5kfDbGhA] examples.
-Adversarial training examples are constructed by applying a transformation that changes training images but not their content---for example by rotating an image by a random amount.
+Adversarial training examples are constructed by selecting targeted small transformations to input data that cause a model to produce very different outputs.
+Augmented training applies perturbations to the input data that do not change the underlying meaning, such as rotations for pathology images.
 An alternative in the domain is to train towards human-created features before subsequent fine-tuning [@JK8NuXy3], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

 A second strategy repurposes features extracted from natural images by deep learning models, such as ImageNet [@cBVeXnZx], for new purposes.